 - Be patient.
 Coming out is a lifelong process and every child will handle it differently.
 Allow your foster child to come to you when they’re ready to talk.

 Resources For LGBT+ Foster Children and Foster Carers

 There are many charities and organisations in the UK dedicated to supporting the LGBT+ community.
 Some that are particularly great for foster children and their families include:

-At Compass Fostering, we make it our mission to support diversity and create inclusive environments for all foster children.
+We make it our mission to support diversity and create inclusive environments for all foster children and foster carers.
 We welcome LGBT foster parents and offer support for foster families that includes training on how to talk to young people about LGBT+ issues.

-You can change the life of an LGBT+ child by providing a safe and welcoming foster home.
+You could change the life of an LGBT+ child by providing a safe and welcoming foster home.
 If you’re interested in learning more, please get in touch with our team today.